-In January 2006, CCH II and CCH II Capital Corp. issued \$450 million in debt securities, the proceeds of which were provided to Charter Operating, which used such funds to reduce borrowings, but not commitments, under the revolving portion of its credit facilities.
+In January 2006, the Company's direct parent companies, CCH II and CCH II Capital Corp. issued \$450 million in debt securities, the proceeds of which were provided to Charter Operating, which used such funds to reduce borrowings, but not commitments, under the revolving portion of its credit facilities.